 The only real question is: Are you going to have fun getting there?

-The ones who have fun don’t care how far away the goal is, they just enjoy being on their way.
+The ones who have fun don’t care how far away the goal is, and they enjoy being on their way.

 If you’re willing to walk the path and if you’re doing it in a way that you enjoy it, you’ll get there.
 Whatever your goal is.

 Are you going to achieve your next goal?